 Offering endless beaches and endless summers,[singlepic id=196 w=320 h=240 float=right]

 Jeffreys Bay is designed for the ordinary, unhurried, unworried, sun-soaked, beach-bashing person.

 Stretching from Cape Receife in the east to Cape St Francis further west, Jeffreys Bay lies like a jewel midway between the Gamtoos and Kromme Rivers and the two estuaries of the Kabeljous and Seekoei Rivers.

 People with a real interest in nature will enjoy the three nature reserves.
 Although small in size, they offer peace and tranquillity and hiking trails.
-At Seekoei Nature Reserve you will find the Penguin Rehabilitation Centre, some smaller mammals and about 120 bird species.
+At the Seekoei Nature Reserve you will find some smaller mammals and about 120 bird species.
 Kabeljous Nature Reserve offers good waterfowl watching and Noorsekloof Nature Reserve boasts a 3 km trail up the kloof along a stream.

-For hikers there are more trails including Cape St Francis Nature Reserve, Tsitsikamma Hiking Trail, Fourcade Trail and trails at Witelsbos and the Baviaanskloof Wilderness Area.
+For hikers there are more trails including Cape St Francis Nature Reserve (home to the SANCOB Penguin Rehabilitation Centre), Tsitsikamma Hiking Trail, Fourcade Trail and trails at Witelsbos and the Baviaanskloof Wilderness Area.

 Jeffreys Bay is also the hub of the `white gold’ (calamari), industry of the Eastern Cape and is thus in the fortunate position of being able to supply visitors with this delicacy in abundance.